 Please keep in mind that this is not a one-pill-fix-all solution and that it takes time to make long-lasting changes.
 But your “future-self” will thank you!

-The first few days after starting the GOOD MORNING WORKSHEET, I felt ridiculous.
+The first few days after starting the GOOD LIFE Journal, I felt ridiculous.
 Writing things down that I wanted, made me feel rather pathetic and selfish.
 It felt pointless looking at the life I was living right now, which seemed galaxies away from my visions.
 My ego continued telling me that this wasn’t going to work.

 In all honesty, it took about 20 days before I slowly started to notice the shifts.
 They were subtle but powerful.
 The more I journaled about how I wanted to feel and what I wanted to achieve, and the more I wrote about ACTUALLY achieving them and what it would feel like, I realized that my life wasn’t so limited at all.
 In fact, there was still plenty of time to create the future of my dreams.

 I don’t think my days suddenly looked brighter by mistake or some “miracle of manifestation.”
 Instead I believe that this shift happened, because I actually identified with the things that I really wanted to do.
 When I realized that every morning, every day, every week of every month, I was writing down the same things over and over again, I graduately started learning what I really want and who I truly wanted to be.

 What does the “GOOD LIFE JOURNAL” look like?

 Now you may wonder what exactly my “magical” journal looks like.
 So I will give you a short overview down below.